LittleTimmy52/OpenComputers/README.md

 This is a collectioin of any scripts for robots that I have made or will make.

 ### Brrr
 Big Reactors Remote Reactor.
-This will hold the program to remote start and stop reactors.
+This will hold the program to remote start and stop reactors along with monitoring.

 ### Cryption
 This is my simple tool to encrypt and decrypt single files at a time.